agracio/edge-sql/README.md

 -------

 ## Overview
-* Supports returning multiple results from `select` queries
+* Supports returning multiple results from queries
 * Supports any type of SQL statement allowing to run complex queries that declare variables, temp tables etc...
 * Supports stored procedures with return parameters